Ice vs Heat for Treating Soft Tissue Injuries of the Hip

 - Your pain will be reduced.

-- Your hips and lower back will have an increased range of motion and increased extensibility of collagen tissue.
+- Soft tissue in the hips and lower back (the treatment area) will have an increased range of motion and increased extensibility of collagen tissue.
 (Chapter 9 of "Therapeutic Heat and Cold", 4th edition. (amazon.com link Ed.
 Justus F. Lehmann, M.D., Williams, and Wilkin)

 Our high quality wraps are registered with the FDA as medical devices which meet high manufacturing standards.